FlMonkey/Typingtest/README.md

 To run this project, just run the flaskv.py file.
 If running the Flask file doesn't work, be sure to follow the 'Flask' steps.
 A wiki will possibly be added leter on.

 A big thanks to @WhineyMonkey10 for helping me with the CSS and introducing me to flask.
-Another thanks to @ECamelz for the insperation for the project.
+Another thanks to @ECamelz for the insperation for the project and for writing most of the code for the CLI version in python.

 Have fun typing!